History of African Americans in Austin: Housing

 The Rosewood courts were the first housing projects built for African Americans under the U.S. Housing Act of 1937 and were established as part of the New Deal, which was lobbied by the then congressman Lyndon Baines Johnson.

 The Rogers Washington Holy Cross Historical district was originally developed in the 1950s and was named a historic district in 2020.
 It served as the first Black-only district in Austin and featured seven homes.

 Arts

-The George Washington Carver Museum and Cultural Centre collects, preserves and exhibits African American historical and cultural material in Austin.
+The George Washington Carver Museum and Cultural Center collects, preserves and exhibits African American historical and cultural material in Austin.
 The museum has two rotating art galleries as well as four permanent exhibits honoring African-American history in Austin and beyond.

-Six Square is a non-profit organization based in Central East Austin that preserves the art, culture, and history of Austin’s African American community.
-They were established in 2013 as part of the City Council’s African American Quality of Life Initiative, which detailed widespread disparities, racial biases, and a decreasing Black population in Austin.
+Six Square is a non-profit organization based in Central East Austin that preserves the art, culture, and history of Austin's African American community.
+They were established in 2013 as part of the City Council's African American Quality of Life Initiative, which detailed widespread disparities, racial biases, and a decreasing Black population in Austin.

 The Spectrum Theatre Company is an Austin-based company that seeks to explore the human condition through the lens of the African American experience, depicting stories and the history of the African American community in Austin.